marcusnobrega-eng/profile/_pages/about.md

 <img src='/files/water_gif.gif'>

-My formal education includes a background in Civil and Environmental Engineering, Hydrology and Atmospheric Sciences, and Hydraulic Engineering and Sanitation.
+My formal education includes a background in <i>Civil and Environmental Engineering, Hydrology and Atmospheric Sciences, and Hydraulic Engineering and Sanitation</i>.

 Currently, I am a postdoctoral researcher at the University of Arizona - Hydrology and Atmospheric Sciences studying hillslope hydrology merged with data assimilation techniques applied to one of the world's most extensive field experiments in hillslope hydrology - [The Landscape Evolution Observatory Hillslope](https://www.youtube.com/watch?v=qTN89IriGCI&t=21s&ab_channel=Biosphere2).